DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/MLOps/ML Model deployment overview.md

 #### Case 2: FastAPI app with Docker

 - Setup and test the FastAPI app for model serving
-- Deploy the app in cloud instance (AWS EC2 instance) by building the Docker image from the FastAPI app and running the Docker container.
-(In case of multiple containers like user application and served model use Docker-compose to ochestrate).
+- Deploy the app in the cloud instance (AWS EC2 instance) by building the Docker image from the FastAPI app and running the Docker container.
+(In case of multiple containers like user application and served model use Docker-compose to orchestrate).
-- Inference the served model by seding a http POST request.
+- Inference the served model by sending an HTTP POST request.

 ### 02. Using MLflow to serve ML model

-MLflow provides built-in functionality to serve ML model via REST API (use minimal codes).
-Advantages: MLflow simpliifies the model versioning and expermiment tracking and supports remote model deployment (AWS).
+MLflow provides built-in functionality to serve the ML model via REST API (use minimal codes).
+Advantages: MLflow simplifies the model versioning and experiment tracking and supports remote model deployment (AWS).
 Limitations: MLflow model serving cannot be handled with additional processing logic and limited customization (compared to FastAPI).

 - Train the ML model and log the experiment in MLflow (experiment tracking and model versioning)
-- Register model in MLflow: Organize (versioning and manage) and store trained models artifacts (use model name and version) in Model Regisrty and transition of the model to a specific stage in the ML lifecycle (e.g. prodcution)
+- Register model in MLflow: Organize (versioning and manage) and store trained model artifacts (use the model name and version) in Model Registry and transition the model to a specific stage in the ML lifecycle (e.g. production)
-- Serve/deploy the model using `MLflow model serve` in local/remote server and expose the mode via REST API endpoint (e.g. `http://<server-ip>:5000/invocations`)
+- Serve/deploy the model using `MLflow model serve` in the local/remote server and expose the mode via REST API endpoint (e.g. `http://<server-ip>:5000/invocations`)
     ```bash
     mlflow models serve -m "models:/MyModel/1" --host 0.0.0.0 --port 5000
     ```
-- Inferenc the model from MLflow endpoint in user/client application (FastAPI) using a POST request
+- Inference the model from MLflow endpoint in user/client application (FastAPI) using a POST request
     ```python
     from fastapi import FastAPI
     import requests